Pharmacists as Key Contributors to Preventive Medicine: A Study On Immunization, Screening, And Medication Adherence in Public Health.

 Pharmacist, Preventive medicine, Public health, Disease screening, Medication adherenceAbstract

-To investigate the role of pharmacists in preventive healthcare, namely, immunization, screening, and medication adherence, and emphasize the challenges to their inclusion in national health programs.
+Objectives: This study aimed to explore the role of pharmacists in preventive healthcare—particularly in immunization, screening, and medication adherence—and to identify barriers to their inclusion in national health programs.

 Downloads